WordPress/gutenberg/docs/rfc/block-registration.md

 Behind any block type registration is some abstract concept of a unit of content.
 This content type can be described without consideration of any particular technology.
 In much the same way, we should be able to describe the core constructs of a block type in a way which can be interpreted in any runtime.

-In more practical terms, an implementation should fulfill requirements that...
+In more practical terms, an implementation should fulfill requirements that:

 * A block type registration should be declarative and context-agnostic.
 Any runtime (PHP, JS, or other) should be able to interpret the basics of a block type (see "Block API" in the sections below) and should be able to fetch or retrieve the definitions of the context-specific implementation details.
 The following things should be made possible:
   * Fetching the available block types through REST APIs.